dscape/lynx/README.md

 ### Errors

-By default `errors` get logged.
+By default `errors` get emitted.
 If you wish to change this behavior simply specify a `on_error` function when instantiating the `lynx` client.

 ``` js
 function on_error(err) {